antzucaro/xonstatdb/README.md

 Do note that there are a few maintenance scripts that can be used once the database begins accumulating data.
-These can be found in the scripts subdirectory.
+These can be found in the scripts subdirectory and are intended to be implemented as cron jobs.
 A summary of what they do follows:

   update\_elos.sql - will decrease player elo records by one point
                     day for every day after 30 days of inactivity